zhihou7/HOI-CL/README.md

 ### 5. Composition
 Recently, I find our implementation also contains the composition between the HOI pair due to that our base code augment the boxes. e.g. if we augment each box 7 times and obtain 7 pair for a annotated HOI, we can augment the pairs to 7*6.
 This is equal to increase the batch size.
 We do not find this part improves the performance in our simple experiment.

+### Others

+I recently notice that same as iCAN (our base code), we only freeze the first block of resnet during optimization.
+It is necessary to optimize some resnet blocks for VCL.
+Otherwise, it might be more difficult to learn sharable verb representation among different HOIs.
+Meanwhile, I guess the re-weighting strategy from TIN might also require trainable resnet blocks.

 If you have any questions about this code and the paper, welcome to contact the Zhi Hou (zhou9878 [at] uni dot sydney dot edu dot au).

 ## Acknowledgement